psychopy/blog/_posts/2023-07-31-jon_peirce.md

 ## What's your superpower?

-I think I'm pretty good at doing things efficiently - I focus on the things that are important and work just on the thing that's most important without being sidetracked.
+I really don't feel like I have a superpower but I guess I'm good at identifying what things that are important without being sidetracked.
 I hope I'm also pretty good at explaining things to people, which is why I like teaching.

 ## What's your kryptonite?

 Ha ha, it used to be beer, but less so since I've had children.
 They really limited my ability to drink!
-In a good way.
-I guess.
+Probably a good thing. ;-)

-No, I guess at times I've wasted energy on trying to achieve things that can't be achieved.
+More seriously though, I guess at times I've wasted energy on trying to achieve things that can't be achieved.
 Like, trying to persuade someone of something that I believe in but they don't.
 I'm not sure that's a good use of my mental cycles but, when I find someone with vastly different opinions to me, I sometimes find it hard to let go.
 Living in times where people have vastly different opinions strongly held by both sides (like whether the UK should be in the EU, or whether Trump should be in jail) makes that... interesting.

 I do miss the beer.